frenchhornbro/startup/notes.md

 For inserting into the database, can use `.insertMany` or `.insertOne`

+For updating an already-created resource, can use `updateMany` or `updateOne`

 Atlas will be our managed service.
 Allows us to not actually physically install MongoDB on our development server.

 Setting up Atlas: https://www.youtube.com/watch?v=daIH4o75KE8&ab_channel=LeeJensen